Incarceration in the United States: References in popular culture

-In relation to popular culture, mass incarceration has become a popular issue in the Hip-Hop community.
+In popular culture, mass incarceration has become a prominent issue in the hip-hop community.
 Artists like Tupac Shakur, NWA, LL Cool J, and Kendrick Lamar have written songs and poems that condemn racial disparities in the criminal justice system, specifically the alleged practice of police officers targeting African Americans.
-By presenting the negative implications of mass incarceration in a way that is widespread throughout popular culture, rap music is more likely to impact younger generations than a book or scholarly article would.
+By presenting the negative implications of mass incarceration in a way that permeates popular culture, rap music is more likely to impact younger generations than a book or scholarly article would.
 Hip hop accounts of mass incarceration are based on victim-based testimony and are effective in inspiring others to speak out against the corrupt criminal justice system.
 The soul singer Raphael Saadiq's 2019 album, Jimmy Lee, thematizes racial disparities in mass incarceration as well as other societal and family issues affecting African Americans.

 In addition to references in popular music, mass incarceration has also played a role in modern film.
 For example, Ava DuVernay's Netflix film 13th, released in 2017, criticizes mass incarceration and compares it to the history of slavery throughout the United States, beginning with the provision of the 13th Amendment that allows for involuntary servitude "as a punishment for crime whereof the party shall have been duly convicted".
 The film equates mass incarceration with the post-Civil War Jim Crow Era.

-The fight against mass incarceration has also been a part of the larger discourse in the 21st century movement for Black Lives. #BlackLivesMatter, a progressive movement created by Alicia Garza after the death of Trayvon Martin, was designed as an online platform to fight against anti-Black sentiments such as mass incarceration, police brutality, and ingrained racism within modern society.
+The fight against mass incarceration has also been part of the broader discourse of the 21st-century movement for Black lives. #BlackLivesMatter, a progressive movement created by Alicia Garza after the death of Trayvon Martin, was designed as an online platform to fight against anti-Black sentiments such as mass incarceration, police brutality, and ingrained racism within modern society.
 According to Garza, "Black Lives Matter is an ideological and political intervention in a world where Black lives are systematically and intentionally targeted for demise.
 It is an affirmation of Black folks' contributions to this society, our humanity, and our resilience in the face of deadly oppression."
-This movement has focused on specific racial issues faced by African Americans in the justice system including police brutality, ending capital punishment, and eliminating "the criminalization and dehumanization of Black youth across all areas of society."
+This movement has focused on specific racial issues faced by African Americans in the justice system, including police brutality, ending capital punishment, and eliminating "the criminalization and dehumanization of Black youth across all areas of society."

 Federal prisons

 The Federal Bureau of Prisons, a division of the United States Department of Justice, is responsible for the administration of United States federal prisons.
+The United States Sentencing Commission reported in September of 2025 that 154,932 inmates were being housed within federal prisons at that time.

 State prisons

-Imprisonment by the state judicial systems has steadily diminished since 2006 to 2012, from 689,536 annually to 553,843 annually.
+Imprisonment in state judicial systems declined steadily from 2006 to 2012, from 689,536 annually to 553,843 annually.